newdigate/newdigate.github.io/index.md

 [introduction](introduction "intro")

 # The journey so far
-My initial ambition was to use teensy as a digital audio processor, mainly for guitar audio.
-I made lots of progress and really enjoyed working with the teensy microcontrollers.
+My ambition in 2016 was to use teensy 3.2 micro-controller board with a sound-card as a digital audio processor, mainly for guitar audio.
+It was not long before I started facing challenges and learning curves; During this time I have really enjoyed and appreciated the arduino and teensy micro-controllers communities;

-The problem was that too many wires were quickly becoming out-of-control; wires to jack-connectors, rotary encoders and pin-headers became a delicate mesh of inter-connected wires routed tediusly.

 <img src="https://github.com/newdigate/newdigate.github.io/raw/master/images/photos/IMG_4344.jpg" height="150px"/> <img src="https://github.com/newdigate/newdigate.github.io/raw/master/images/photos/IMG_4350.jpg" height="150px"/> <img src="https://github.com/newdigate/newdigate.github.io/raw/master/images/photos/IMG_4354.jpg" height="150px"/> <img src="https://github.com/newdigate/newdigate.github.io/raw/master/images/photos/IMG_4437.jpg" height="150px"/>

 # Eurorack (form factor)
-Initially, I was thinking of using a guitar stomp-pedal form factor.
+Initially, I was thinking of using a guitar stomp-pedal form factor; this didn't really work so well because there were too many wires to jack-connectors, rotary encoders and pin-headers.

-I have adopted the eurorack form factor for convenience.
+So I adopted the eurorack form factor for convenience.
+My friend Ray took me to a Eurorack modular exhibition in London.
+On the whole I was very much insprired by the modular movement but parts of which either annoy me or intruig me.

 # Ubuntu instrument
 ## revision 1